 The river, home again to over 30 species of fish– from trout to eels and perch– is the object of an ambitious new goal.
-The city of Paris wants to clean it up enough to allow the general public to swim in sections of it– and their goal is to get there by 2024, the year the capital is slated to host the Summer Olympics.
+The city of Paris wants to clean it up enough to allow the general public to swim in sections of it– and their goal is to get there by 2024, when the capital will be hosting the Summer Olympics.

 An Ambitious Plan to “Regreen” the Seine & Its Banks

 I have to admit that I’ve never wondered whether swimming in the Seine was doable, much less allowed.
 The current seems unpredictably strong, and even if the city *did* reduce pollution to levels they deem safe for a dip, I’d be a bit wary, especially given recent reports of high e-coli levels and illicit industrial dumping.

 Splashing around or doing laps in the river has been formally banned since 1923.
 And most sneaky dips are attempted at night, when fines are less likely (but the dangers are greater).